bormaxi8080/osint-timeline/DRAFT.md

 ChimeraOS is a Steam Big Picture based couch gaming OS: https://github.com/ChimeraOS/chimeraos

 skopeo is a command line utility that performs various operations on container images and image repositories: https://github.com/containers/skopeo

+Mubeng - An incredibly fast proxy checker & IP rotator with ease: https://github.com/kitabisa/mubeng

+TREVORproxy - A SOCKS proxy written in Python that randomizes your source IP address.
+Round-robin your evil packets through SSH tunnels or give them billions of unique source addresses: https://github.com/blacklanternsecurity/TREVORproxy

+Smap is a port scanner built with shodan.io's free API.
+It takes same command line arguments as Nmap and produces the same output which makes it a drop-in replacament for Nmap: https://github.com/s0md3v/Smap

+Goph - The native golang ssh client to execute your commands over ssh connection: https://github.com/melbahja/goph

 nmap-did-what is a Grafana docker container and a Python script to parse Nmap XML output to an SQLite database.
 The SQLite database is used as a datasource within Grafana to view the Nmap scan details in a dashboard: https://github.com/hackertarget/nmap-did-what